-Orange is also a great choice for web sites aimed at young adults, as it's highly visible and invigorating, without being too blinding.
+Orange is also a great choice for a web development aimed at young adults, as it’s highly visible and invigorating, without being too blinding.
 Try to use vibrant shades of orange to catch attention and highlight the important elements of a design, rather than than as the dominant site colour.

 Yellow can promote feelings of joy and happiness, as well as generating mental activity and energy.

 Yellow can be perceived to be a childish, spontaneous colour so is great for websites concerning children or leisure products.
-It's not recommended for high-end products, as yellow can give feelings of instability, making site users wary of clicking the "Buy it now" button.
+It’s not recommended for a high-end website design, as yellow can give feelings of instability, making site users wary of clicking the “Buy it now” button